 Vegan Butter is designed to mimic real butter in vegan baking applications.
 Like real butter, Vegan Butter is more solid than tub margarine and not as spreadable.
 This is so it can perform optimally in vegan baking applications.
-If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the coconut oil with 1 additional Tablespoon canola, safflower or sunflower oil.
+If your goal is to have a conveniently softer, spreadable Vegan Butter, swap out 1 Tablespoon of the coconut oil with 1 additional Tablespoon canola, light olive oil or rice bran oil.

 Learn more about the food science behind Vegan Butter.
 Find out How to Make Vegan Kimchi yourself if you want to really pull out all the stops.

 Kimchi Vegan Butter Recipe2 Tablespoons + 2 teaspoons soy milk

 ½ teaspoon coconut vinegar (if you can’t find coconut vinegar, substitute with ½ teaspoon apple cider vinegar so the total is 1 teaspoon apple cider vinegar)

 ½ teaspoon salt

 ½ cup + 2 Tablespoons + 1 teaspoon refined coconut oil, melted